 While it is important that everyone’s ideas and inputs are taken into consideration, it is even more important that the MOH remains in charge of all final decisions to limit any unnecessary confusion or drama.

-As far as the bride’s involvement goes, it is up to her to decide on big decisions such as destination, theme ideas, and overall expectations (i.e. activities she absolutely wants to do or places she definitely wants to visit).
+As far as the bride’s involvement goes, it is up to her to decide on big decisions such as destination, theme ideas, and overall expectations (i.e. activities she absolutely wants to do, places she definitely wants to visit, or whether or not she wants alcohol).
 Besides that, she should be kept away from any specific details unless she absolutely demands to be in the know.